Easy Smoked Meatloaf Recipe (better than Granny’s!)

 STEP 4 | Add wood chips

 Before placing the meatloaf pan on the smoker grate, add the wood chips to the wood chip box.
-Then place a second pan on the grate below to catch any drippings from the meatloaf.
+Then place the second pan on the grate below to catch any drippings from the meatloaf.
 Less cleanup later.
 Yay!

 STEP 5 | Insert the thermometer